NATASHA-ct/LOGIN-SYSTEM-PHP-OOP/README.md

 # Login-and-Register-system-using-OOP

-Login and Register system created using OOP PHP-An object oriented authentication system gives a user the ability to register，log in, logout and includes features like validation, session saving, salt-hash-encrypted passwords, error handlers.
+Login and Register system created using OOP PHP.
+An object oriented authentication system gives a user the ability to register，log in, logout and includes features like validation, session saving, salt-hash-encrypted passwords, error handlers.

 ### Tech Stack <a name="tech-stack"></a>